zeel-codder/MyWebSite/Blogs/c-applications/blog.md

 zhoo
 ```

 ## P.4.
-To separate and print digits of a three digit scanned integer
+To separate and print digits of a three digit scanned integer(Ex.
+123 than ans is 1 2 3)

 *Program:*